null

 Now you must be wondering how grading/certification affects a diamond's price.
 Firstly, it costs money, and a dealer must wait for a month or two for a lab like GIA to grade a diamond.
 The cost for grading is naturally added to the final value of the stone.
 Secondly, since some labs are not as consistent/strict as GIA, dealers will sometimes grade their diamonds by them to get better results and offer higher prices.
 However, you are not getting better prices, but inferior diamonds graded higher than their actual quality.
 We recommend always going with GIA, though the American Gem Society Labs (AGSL) can also be a decent lab if you find a good deal.

-There are four scenarios that we have seen people consider over the last 10+ years:
+There are four scenarios that people have considered over the last 10+ years when buying diamonds:

-Scenario 1 – The buyer will only care about the highest quality of the 4Cs (what they consider investment grade).
-An example for this range would be FL-VVS1 Range, D-E Color, GIA/AGS Graded, Excellent/Ideal Cut, and No Fluorescence.
-If you can afford it, it is a fantastic option.
+Scenario 1: The buyer is only interested in the highest quality of the 4Cs, which they consider investment grade.
+This range includes FL-VVS1 range, D-E color, GIA/AGS graded, excellent/ideal cut, and no fluorescence.
+If the buyer can afford it, this is a fantastic option.

-Scenario 3 – The buyer wants to get the largest possible stone but within a good color, clarity, and cut range.
-Hence, they would go for a larger SI1-SI2 diamond (preferably eye clean), H-J color, Medium to Strong Blue Fluorescence, GIA/AGS graded (IGI/HRD would be fine too), and Good to Excellent Cut as long as the stone still has good brilliance and fire.
+Scenario 3: The buyer wants the largest possible stone within a good color, clarity, and cut range.
+They would go for a larger SI1-SI2 diamond (preferably eye clean), H-J color, medium to strong blue fluorescence, GIA/AGS graded (IGI/HRD would be fine too), and good to excellent cut as long as the stone still has good brilliance and fire.

-Scenario 4 – Buyers in this category do not mind overly compromising on one of the 4Cs to get a big stone.
-Here, we often recommend compromising on the color so you can still get a clean stone with optimal brilliance.
-To make the best choice, you should look for an L-Z stone with VV/VS clarity, medium to strong fluorescence, and a good cut to get the most fire and sparkle out of it.
+Scenario 4: Buyers in this category do not mind overly compromising on one of the 4Cs to get a big stone.
+Here, the recommendation is to compromise on color so that the buyer can still get a clean stone with optimal brilliance.
+To make the best choice, the buyer should look for an L-Z stone with VV/VS clarity, medium to strong fluorescence, and a good cut to get the most fire and sparkle.

-To conclude, yes, it is safe to buy diamonds online.
-However, you should ascertain that you buy a GIA or AGS-graded diamond from a reputable site.
+In conclusion, it is safe to buy diamonds online as long as the buyer ensures they buy a GIA or AGS-graded diamond from a reputable site.
 A firm return policy and a long-term commitment from the jeweler are also critical.
+If the buyer needs further advice or help finding a diamond, they can contact Sharif through the website's homepage for assistance and guidance.